Dev26x/shortlet/README.md

 - **IAM Roles and Policies (`terraform/iam.tf`):**
-  Creates a service account for CI/CD with appropriate roles.
+  This terraform configuration file creates a service account for CI/CD with appropriate roles.

   Result: